National Racing Calendar (NRC) Requirements & Procedures

 Selection of Riders and Teams

 - NRC races are invitational races by nature.
 The race director can select the teams and/or riders to be invited assuming they stay within USA Cycling and UCI rules.
 UCI Pro Continental teams cannot compete in NRC events that are not on the UCI calendar.
+Any exceptions to that rule will have to be granted by the UCI.

-- All NRC races must invite all USA Cycling-registered UCI Continental teams in good standing to enter their race.
+- All NRC races must invite all USA Cycling-registered UCI Continental teams and women's teams in good standing to enter their race.
 Only in extreme circumstances will USA Cycling allow an NRC event to exclude such a UCI Continental team that registers before the deadline, assuming that the race has not reached the field limit.
 Please contact USA Cycling if you feel the need to exclude someone.

 Rider CategoriesRiders eligible to compete in NRC races include UCI Continental men’s teams, UCI women’s teams, category 1 amateur men, and category 1 and 2 amateur women.
 UCI Pro Continental riders may only compete if the event is also a UCI race.
 ProTeam (UCI Pro Tour) riders cannot compete in NRC races.
+Please note: NRC events DO NOT allow category 2 men or category 3 women to compete in the pro race!

 - All NRC races are “team limited” races.
 The team limit is a default maximum of eight riders, but a race director may enforce a lower limit.
 No team or club may enter more than one team in an NRC race.
-In case of dispute, the determination of whether two teams are separate or not is made by USA Cycling per rule 1J5.
+In case of dispute, the determination of whether two teams are separate or not is made by USA Cycling per rule 1H4.

 - USA-based professional teams often have part of their roster designated as their “domestic riders.”
 These riders do not appear on the UCI rider list, but for the purposes of NRC races, they may race as part of the professional team and wear the UCI team jersey, still respecting the total team limit.
 These rosters are listed on our UCI and Domestic Elite Teams page.